Conciseness of compact $R$-analytic groups: Proof of the Main Theorem

 We shall start with a well-known but useful observation, whose proof can be found, for instance, in \cite[Lemma 4]{DMS}. \begin{lemma} Let $G$ be a group and let $w$ be a word such that $w\{G\}$ is finite.
 Then $w(G)'$ is finite, and $w(G)$ is finite if and only if it has finite exponent. \end{lemma}

 We have already pointed out that compact $p$-adic analytic groups are concise.
-By Cohen's Structure Theorem (loc. cit.) and \cite[Theorem 13.23]{DDMS} the result extends to analytic groups over Krull dimension one and characteristic zero pro-$p$ domains.
-Moreover, whenever $R$ is a pro-$p$ domain of Krull dimension one and characteristic $p,$ according to Cohen's Structure Theorem (loc. cit.) $R$ is a finitely generated free $\F_p[[t]]$-module, so by \cite[Examples 13.9(iv)]{DDMS}, any $R$-analytic group is by restriction of scalars analytic over $\F_p[[t]].$ Note that in this case any $R$-analytic group has also analytic structure over the local field $\F_p((t))$ (cf. \cite[Section 13.1]{DDMS}).
+By Cohen's Structure Theorem (loc. cit.) and \cite[Theorem 13.23]{DDMS}, the result extends to analytic groups over Krull dimension one and characteristic zero pro-$p$ domains.
+Moreover, whenever $R$ is a pro-$p$ domain of Krull dimension one and characteristic $p,$ according to Cohen's Structure Theorem (loc. cit.) $R$ is a finitely generated free $\F_p[[t]]$-module, so by \cite[Examples 13.9(iv)]{DDMS}, any $R$-analytic group is by restriction of scalars analytic over $\F_p[[t]].$ Note that in this case, any $R$-analytic group has also analytic structure over the local field $\F_p((t))$ (cf. \cite[Section 13.1]{DDMS}).

-\begin{proposition} Let $R$ be a pro-$p$ domain Krull dimension $1$.
-Then every word is concise in the class of compact $R$-analytic groups. \end{proposition} \begin{proof} We only have to deal with the case of positive characteristic.
-Let $G$ be a compact $R$-analytic group, let $w$ be a word such that $w\{G\}$ is finite, $Z= Z(G)$ and $K = \F_p((t)).$ We can assume that $G$ is $K$-analytic.
+\begin{proposition} Let $R$ be a pro-$p$ domain of Krull dimension $1$.
+Then, every word is concise in the class of compact $R$-analytic groups. \end{proposition}

+\begin{proof} We only have to deal with the case of positive characteristic.
+Let $G$ be a compact $R$-analytic group, let $w$ be a word such that $w\{G\}$ is finite, let $S$ be a normal open $R$-standard subgroup of $G$ where $w$ is a law (compare with Corollary \ref{virtually law}), $Z= Z(S),$ $K = \F_p((t))$ and $\bar{K}$ the algebraic closure of $K$.
+We can assume that $G$ is $K$-analytic.

-Firstly, by \cite[Proposition 5.1]{Jai} $G/Z$ is a linear group over the local field $K$ that, by Proposition \ref{std} and Lemma \ref{normstd}, virtually satisfies an identity, so by the Topological Tits Alternative (cf. \cite[Theorem 1.3]{BG}) $G/Z$ has an open soluble subgroup.
-Let $\mathcal{G}$ be the Zariski closure of $G/Z$ in $\GL_n(K),$ which is also virtually soluble (cf. \cite[Theorem 5.11]{Weh}).
-Let $\mathcal{N}$ be the largest normal soluble subgroup of $\mathcal{G}$ and $\mathcal{N}^\circ$ its connected component, i.e., the soluble radical of the algebraic group $\mathcal{G}.$ Then $\mathcal{N}$ has finite index in $\GG,$ and so, by \cite[Proposition 7.3]{Hump}, $\mathcal{N}^{\circ}$ has finite index in $\GG.$ Let $N/Z$ be the intersection of $G/Z$ with $\mathcal{N}^\circ$, then $N$ has finite index in $G.$
+Firstly, by \cite[Proposition 5.1]{Jai} $S/Z$ is linear over the local field $K$ and it satisfies an identity, so by the topological Tits alternative (cf. \cite[Theorem 1.3]{BG}) $S/Z$ has an open soluble subgroup.
+Let $\mathcal{S}$ be the Zariski closure of $S/Z$ in $\GL_n(\bar{K}),$ which is also virtually soluble (cf. \cite[Theorem 5.11]{Weh}).
+Let $\mathcal{S}^\circ$ be identity component of $\mathcal{S}$, which according to \cite[Proposition 7.3]{Hump} has finite index in $\mathcal{S}$ and is the soluble radical of $\mathcal{S},$ namely the largest connected soluble subgroup of the algebraic group $\mathcal{S}.$